First Aid Kits & Reporting

 • Eye pad & finger sterile dressings

-• Alcohol- free moist cleansing wipes
+• Alcohol- free antiseptic cleansing wipes

 • Foil blanket

-• Scissors
+• Scissors or shears

 First aid kit contents